softwerkskammer/www.socrates-conference.de/README.md

     # create a virtualenv & activate it ... sth like `virtualenv socratesconf && . socratesconf/bin/activate`

     $> pip install -r requirements.txt

-    # say no, when asked to create a superuser
     $> ./manage.py syncdb --migrate
-    $> ./manage.py createsuperuser

     $> ./manage.py runserver

 Now the development server is running and reachable at localhost:8000